Track: Advanced Testing · ChipEx2026 · Tel Aviv · 12 May 2026

 Three finite domains.
 Five mechanisms.
 One verifiable system.

 The Detronyx architecture is structured as 3 bounded behavioural domains, each with an explicit testing payoff, plus 5 architectural mechanisms that implement and protect those domains.
 The architectural extensions are not the headline — the finite domains are.
-Mechanisms exist to keep the domains finite.

-The 3 finite domains
+4.1 — The 3 finite domains

 Opcode